reachjason/Web3-Operator-Handbook/README.md

 If you see something that is missing or needs revision or elaboration, please feel free to add issues or submit pull requests.

 Here's the link to the [Web3 Operator Community](https://t.me/web3operator) to discuss and find community.
-Email us at web3operator@proton.me
+Alternatively, please email us at web3operator@proton.me

 # Broad Outline
 1. Web3 Primer - Why to Build?